calchiwo/twitterxscraper/README.md

 ## What it can do

-- Scrape public tweets from any username
+- scrape public tweets from any username
-- Load tweets by scrolling
+- load tweets by scrolling
-- Extract clean tweet text
+- extract clean tweet text
-- Extract timestamps
+- extract timestamps
-- Save results to CSV
+- save results to CSV
-- Run fully from the terminal
+- run fully from the terminal

 ## What it does not do